 RCW is applied to a use other than the one for which classification is granted, the owner must notify the assessor of the change in use within sixty days of the change.
 If the new use of the land does not qualify for classification under chapter 84.34

 RCW, the land must be removed from classification and, in most cases, additional tax, interest, and a penalty are imposed.
 Land may be totally or partially removed from classification depending on the reason(s) for the removal.
-See WAC 458-30-300
+Refer to WAC 458-30-300

 for details about the additional tax, interest, and penalty imposed when land is removed.

 (3) Circumstances that cause removal of land from classification.
-When any of the following actions occur, the assessor shall remove all or a portion of the land from classification:
+When any of the following actions occur, the assessor must remove all or a portion of the land from classification:

 (a) Receipt of a written notice from the owner directing the assessor to remove the land from classification;